Petronilla of Aragon: Queen regnant

 At El Castellar on 13 November 1137, Ramiro abdicated, transferred authority to Ramon Berenguer, and returned to monastic life.
 Ramon Berenger ruled the kingdom using the title of "Prince of the Aragonese" (princeps Aragonensis).

 In August 1150, when Petronilla was fourteen, the betrothal was ratified at a wedding ceremony held in the city of Lleida.
 Petronilla consummated her marriage to Ramon Berenguer in the early part of 1151, when she reached the age of 15.
-The marriage produced five children: Peter (1152–57), Raymond Berengar (1157–96), Peter (1158–81), Dulce (1160–98), and Sancho (1161–1223).
+The marriage produced five children: Peter (1152–57), Alfonso II of Aragon (Raymond Berengar) (1157–96), Peter (1158–81), Dulce (1160–98), and Sancho (1161–1223).
 While she was pregnant with the first, on 4 April 1152, she wrote up a will bequeathing her kingdom to her husband in case she did not survive childbirth.
 Even before the death of her father Ramiro II, Petronilla was using the title Queen of Aragon in her will, written in 1152.

 While her husband was away in Provence (1156–57), where he was regent (since 1144) for the young Count Raymond Berengar II, Queen Petronilla remained in Barcelona.
 Accounting records show her moving between there and Vilamajor and Sant Celoni while presiding over the court in Raymond Berengar's absence.

 After her husband's death in 1162, Petronilla received the prosperous County of Besalú and the Vall de Ribes for life.
 As a widow, she was the only ruler of Aragon for the next two years.